 About the Community Buildings Programme

-The Community Buildings Programme is a grant funded scheme.
+The Community Buildings Programme was a grant funded scheme that has now closed.

-It aims to improve energy efficiency in charities and not-for-profit organisations that provide a service to vulnerable members of the community.
+It improved energy efficiency in charities and not-for-profit organisations that provide a service to vulnerable members of the community.

-Grant funding can be offered to the following three types of organisation within the Island:
+Grant funding was offered to the following three types of organisation within the Island:

 - residential accommodation for vulnerable Islanders